asantagata/fruit-ui/docs/md/core/components.md

 ### The `key` property

 Components can be given a key by assigning their `key` property.
-The key must be a string.
+This must be a `string`.
 The key is passed to the top-level element of the component.
 To learn more, see @[keys](core-keys).

 ### The `binding` property

 Components can be given a binding by assigning their `binding` property.
-The binding must be a string.
+This must be a `string`.
 The binding is passed to the top-level element of the component.
 To learn more, see @[bindings](core-bindings).

 ## Component producers

 Similar to @[template producers](core-templates#template-producers--props), component producers are functions which produce components.
 These might take in props from other components or pieces of business logic.
 The `render()` function is always re-evaluated with the newest props taken into account, so you do not have to worry about stale values for props.
 Using component producers is an effective pattern for managing large applications in FRUIT, as you can utilize both the reactivity of components and the intricacies of small, modular parts.

+See the `Record()` component producer in the `memo` example above.

 ## Putting components on the DOM